 Insurance Settlement – When?

 If you’re the victim of a car accident, you should approach your insurance company for settlement as soon as you have recovered from your injuries and you have all the documents in order.
 You need to be in a position to handle the settlement negotiations.
-The ideal time is to wait till you have a realistic estimate about your losses, so you can max out your insurance plan accordingly.
+The ideal time is to wait until you have a realistic estimate about your losses, so you can max out your insurance plan accordingly.

 Negotiate or Accept?